The universal group of Burger--Mozes and the Howe--Moore property: Around the Howe--Moore property

 Lemma~\ref{lem::hyp_C_0} motivates the following remark.

 \begin{remark} Let $F$ be primitive but not $2-$transitive.
 Let $(\pi,\mathcal{H})$ be a unitary representation of $\G$ without non-zero $\G$-invariant vectors and where $\mathcal{H}$ is a separable complex Hilbert space.
-Consider $v \neq 0 \in \mathcal{H}$ and let $\G_{v}:=\{ g \in \G \; \vert \; \pi (g)v=v \}$.
+Consider $v \neq 0 \in \mathcal{H}$ and let $\G_{v}:=\{ g \in \G \; \vert \; \pi (g)(v)=v \}$.
 We record the following two possibilities for the closed subgroup $\G_v$ of $\G$: \begin{list}{\roman{qcounter})~}{\usecounter{qcounter}} \item $\G_{v}$ is compact; \item $\G_{v}$ is not compact.
-In this case, as the unitary representation $(\pi, \mathcal{H})$ is without non-zero $\G$-invariant vectors, by Lemma~\ref{lem::hyp_C_0} we obtain that $\G_{v}$ does not contain hyperbolic elements.
-Applying the result of Tits \cite[Prop.~3.4]{Ti70} we conclude that $\G_{v}$ is a closed subgroup of a stabilizer of an endpoint $\xi \in \bd \T$. \end{list} \end{remark}
+In this case, as the unitary representation $(\pi, \mathcal{H})$ is without non-zero $\G$-invariant vectors, by Lemma~\ref{lem::hyp_C_0} $\G_{v}$ does not contain hyperbolic elements.
+Applying the result of Tits \cite[Prop.~3.4]{Ti70} we conclude $\G_{v}$ is a closed subgroup of the pointwise-stabilizer of an end $\xi \in \bd \T$.
+Note, this end $\xi$ is unique.
+Indeed, if there were at least two different ends $\xi_1, \xi_2 \in \bd \T$ that are stabilized by $\G_{v}$ then $\G_{v}$ would fix a point in the tree $\T$ and so $\G_{v}$ would be compact. \end{list} \end{remark}

 Remark \ref{rem::stab_vect} is completed by the following lemma and proposition.